CUBRID/cubrid-manual/en/admin/control.rst

 If "SERVICE=ON" is specified on *expr*, only the status of working brokers is displayed; if "SERVICE=OFF" is specified, only the status of stopped brokers is displayed.

-The following [options] are available with the **cubrid broker status** utility. -b, -q, -c, -m, -S, -P and -f are options to define the information to print; -s, -l and -t are options to control printing.
-All of these are possible to use as combining each other.
+The options used in the cubrid broker status are as follows.
+Among them, -b, -q, -c, -m, -S, -P, and -f are monitoring options that define information to be output, and -s, -l, and -t are options that control output.
+In addition, -c, -m, -S, and -P are mainly options applied when using SHARD functions.
+All of these options can be used in combination with each other.

 .. program:: broker_status